Webster County is named for Daniel Webster, who was a statesman, senator and the United States Secretary of State.

 Contractor: Shields, Geise and Rawlings

-Description: The building faces south and is a two story red colored brick and concrete structure.
-The building is located on landscaped grounds in the center of Preston.
-The south front has a portico supported by four white colored columns rising to a pediment at the roof line.
+Description: The building faces south and is a two story red colored brick, stone and concrete structure.
+The building is located on spacious landscaped grounds in the center of Preston.
+The south front has a portico supported by four white columns rising to a pediment at the roof line.
 The second story windows are arched.
-There is stone trim around the windows.
-The roof is pitched with a small square cupola in the center of the south side.
-The courtroom is located on the second story.
+The facade features rectangular windows on the first floor with striped flat arched lintels of stone and brick.
+On the second story are round arched windows with emphasized keystones and voussoirs.
+The roof is hipped with a small square belvedere at the center of the south side.
+In the interior are molded chimneys.
+The County Superior Court courtroom is located on the second story.
+The courtroom has an ornate pressed metal ceiling.
+The building houses the County Superior Court, County Juvenile Court, County Probate Court and County Magistrate Court of the 3rd Judicial District.
+On the north side is the one story County Service Center and to the east is the old one story wood County Jail built in 1856 and the old two story red colored brick County Jail built in 1910.

-History: The first courthouse was built in 1860.
+History: The county was created in 1853 and Preston was selected as the county seat.
+The first courthouse was built in 1860.
 The courthouse was destroyed by fire in 1914.
 The second and present courthouse was constructed in 1915 to 1916.

 County Courthouse – Preston